AplanTranslators/AppModule/README.md

-# App-Module
+# Core Translator

+## Version 1.0.0 Unstable

-This is an application design_unit, it includes tools and basic structures for generating Aplan Files.
+This is an application includes tools and basic structures for generating Aplan Files.

 It provides tools such as:
     - TranlatorTool - A basic tool that performs translation of a specified file (SV or VHDL) depending on the provided translator.